Johnny Paul Penry

 Johnny Paul Penry (born May 5, 1956) is a Texas prisoner serving three consecutive life sentences for rape and murder.
 He was on death row between 1980 and 2008, and his case generated discussion about the appropriateness of the death penalty for offenders who are thought to be intellectually disabled.

 Penry's case went twice to the United States Supreme Court: Penry v.
 Lynaugh (1989) found that executing intellectually disabled persons is not cruel and unusual punishment, and Penry v.
 Johnson (2001) found that the jury's instructions regarding mitigating factors were incomplete and that Penry should be re-sentenced.
-Prosecutors reached a plea agreement with him in 2008 under which he was sentenced to three consecutive life sentences.
+In 2008, prosecutors reached a plea agreement with Penry, in which he received three consecutive life sentences and waived his right to be eligible for parole.

 Early life

 Penry sustained brain damage at birth related to complications from breech positioning.
 His mother had paranoid schizophrenia.
 One of Penry's siblings said that their mother would threaten to cut off Penry's genitalia and had forced him to drink his own urine and eat his own feces.
 "We were all abused, but he was abused the worst," his sister said.
 Penry did not attend school past the first grade.